September 11, 2012

 Until the LORD Sends Rain

 In response to a another question, today we will examine the continuous, daily, miraculous provision of food for a widow, her son, and a prophet named Elijah.
 God provided enough for each day, one day at a time.
 Centuries before, during the exodus from Egypt, the LORD had fed the people of Israel while they travelled through the wilderness.
-The manna fell sufficient for a day at a time, and the people gathered an extra day’s supply for the Sabbath (Exodus 16:4-5, page 114).
-In 1 Kings 17:9-16. page 578, Elijah stood before King Ahab, who had done more to provoke the LORD God of Israel than all the kings before him (1 Kings 16:33, page 577).
+The manna fell sufficient for a day at a time, and the people gathered an extra day’s supply for the Sabbath (Exodus 16:4-5).
+In 1 Kings 17:9-16, Elijah had stood before King Ahab, who had done more to provoke the LORD God of Israel than all the kings before him (1 Kings 16:33).
 He was a very wicked and idolatrous king.
-Elijah the Tishbite, a prophet of God, prophesied that it would “neither dew nor rain these years, except by my word” (2 Kings 17:1, page 578).
-After delivering the prophecy of no rain to King Ahab, the LORD sent Elijah to the brook Cherith, where he stayed, being fed by the ravens bringing him bread and meat in the morning and evening, until the brook dried up one day (2 Kings 17:2-7, page 578).
+Elijah the Tishbite, a prophet of God, prophesied that it would “neither dew nor rain these years, except by my word” (1 Kings 17:1).
+After delivering the prophecy of no rain to King Ahab, the LORD sent Elijah to the brook Cherith, where he stayed, being fed by the ravens bringing him bread and meat in the morning and evening, until the brook dried up one day (1 Kings 17:2-7).

 Commanded a Widow To Provide for You.
-In 2 Kings 17:8-9. page 578, we see another miracle, similar to the ravens feeding Elijah in the opening of verses of the chapter.
+In 1 Kings 17:8-9, we see another miracle, similar to the ravens feeding Elijah in the opening of verses of the chapter.
 Now God commanded a widow to provide food for Elijah.
 At each point, Elijah had to trust God with obedience.
 Living on food brought daily by ravens would certainly have stretched my faith.
-Now God moved Elijah to the gentile region of Sidon.
+Now God moved Elijah to the Gentile region of Sidon.
 In this sense, Elijah was one of the first prophets to the Gentiles.
-Jesus also mentioned this matter in Luke 4:26, page 1603.
+Jesus also mentioned this matter in Luke 4:26.
 Jesus explained that God shut up the sky for three years and six months in the days of Elijah.
-During that time, there were many widows in Israel, but God sent Elijah to a widow in Sidon, outside of Israel, in the land of the gentiles.
-Notice that God “commanded” (“צִוִּיתִי“) the widow to provide for Elijah.
+During that time, there were many widows in Israel, but God sent Elijah to a widow in Sidon, outside of Israel, in the land of the Gentiles.
+Notice that God “commanded” (“צִוִּיתִי”) the widow to provide for Elijah.
 This command to a widow surprises me.
 Generally speaking, widows do not have much money or food, and in a famine, I would imagine they would struggle to survive.
 In this case, the widow was also a single mom.
 When God commanded the widow to provide for the prophet, the LORD blessed the widow, the child, and the prophet with food.
-The LORD had no problem being the LORD of the gentiles and the Jews who loves everyone.
+The LORD had no problem being the LORD of the Gentiles and the Jews who loves everyone.
 When the LORD commands, He also provides the means for fulfilling His command.

 So we learn more about the LORD providing for us every day.